joseproenca/homepage-academic/content/other/vvml-questions/index.md

 classDef tr fill:#888,stroke-width:0pt;
 classDef gw fill:#8f8,stroke-width:1pt,stroke:#000;
 ```
 __Guess:__
 Forks do not seem to be able to connect to each other yet, but I guess they could and will.
+ -->
 <!-- When mixing sequence- and artefact-flows it could get more complicated, e.g., assuming an artefact could -->

 ## Mandatory artefacts

 The interplay between artefacts and sequence flow seems something relatively new.
 It would be good to have this interplay precise in a useful way.
+In the example below, assume that A3 is able to execute with and without the artefact from A2.

 ```mermaid
 graph LR